skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 ##### New and modern ways of working

 You're comfortable adapting agile processes to client environments.
-You know how to introduce human-centered approaches in environments that may be new to design methods.
+You introduce human-centered approaches in environments that may be new to design methods.
 You know when to build paper and digital prototypes to test solution hypotheses.
 You learn about new leading practices and bring those to client problems as appropriate.
 You find ways to incrementally introduce modern delivery practices to how the client works.

 ##### Collaboration

 You use workshops and meetings to enable shared understanding and collective ownership.
-You're able to translate technical concepts and details into language that resonates with the client.
+You translate technical concepts and details into language that resonates with the client.
 You proactively share knowledge.
 You lead retrospectives to improve team collaboration and client interactions.

 ##### Stakeholder and client engagement

 You treat your clients as partners and lead and enable them to solve complex problems.
 You build trust and credibility through clear and consistent communication.
 You provide timely and effective updates to stakeholders to convey team progress.

 You have demonstrated the ability to educate and lead clients to a solution.
-You're able to say “no” to clients and push back when necessary.
+You say “no” to clients and push back when necessary.
 You're seen as a trusted advisor to the client and are always approachable.

 You take on a customer service approach to your work.
 You demonstrate professionalism in every interaction with the client.
 You're positive, kind, and service oriented.
 You meet your deadlines and deliver what you’ve promised.
 You respect the client’s time.
 You show up and end on time and are concise and informative during interactions.
 You respond quickly.

 ##### Communication

 You're an articulate communicator.
 You're adept at communicating technical considerations to non-technical audiences.
-You can convey your ideas effectively through both verbal and written communication.
-You can create effective presentations and make concise arguments in writing.
+You convey your ideas effectively through both verbal and written communication.
+You create effective presentations and make concise arguments in writing.
 You know when to listen.
-You can convey your ideas effectively through both verbal and written communication.

 ##### Diversity, equity, and inclusion